 Our funding covers three areas of work:

 - Funding to outstanding regionally based youth focused charities supporting young people aged 14-25.
 Read more about how we make decisions: here.
-We fund in the South of England.
+We fund charities working exclusively or primarily with young people in the South of England.

 - Funding that supports young people to lead change themselves, have a voice in society and participate and be listened to in decisions affecting their lives.
 Read about the Opportunity Fund.